 On March 28, 2000 a complaint was filed against us in San Diego County Superior Court entitled Snodgrass v.
-Guess?, Inc. and Guess?
+Guess?, Inc. and GUESS?
 Retail, Inc. The complaint purports to be a class action filed on behalf of current and former store management employees in California.
 Plaintiffs seek overtime wages and a preliminary and permanent injunction.
-No trial or hearing date has been set.
+The parties have stipulated that a limited class composed only of visual co-managers and co-managers should be certified.
+The Court certified this limited class on March 16, 2001.
+The trial date has been set for November 9, 2001.

-On May 4, 2000, a complaint was filed against the Company and Mr. Paul Marciano in the Los Angeles Superior Court - Michael Benasra v.
-Paul Marciano and Guess?, Inc., Case No. BC 229359.
-The complaint grows out of the arbitration between the Company and PLB, discussed above.
+On May 4, 2000, a complaint was filed against the Company and Mr. Paul Marciano in the Los Angeles Superior Court - Michel Benasra v.
+Paul Marciano and Guess?, Inc. The complaint grows out of the arbitration between the Company and PLB, discussed above.
 The plaintiff, the President of PLB, alleges that defendants made defamatory statements about him during the arbitration.
 Plaintiff seeks general damages of \$50,000,000 and unspecified punitive damages.
 Defendants moved to compel arbitration of this matter, or alternatively, to strike the action under the state's anti-SLAPP (Strategic Litigation Against Public Participation) statute.
 The motion to compel arbitration was denied and the decision has been appealed.
 Pending resolution on appeal, this matter has been stayed.
 No trial date has been set.